pollination/python-sdk/docs/InputFolderLocation.md

 # InputFolderLocation

 Input Folder Location  This is a folder that the workflow can use to pull input artifacts from.
 When running locally it can be any folder path on the machine's filesystem.
-When running on the Pollination platform the root
+When running on the Pollination platform the root.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------